Kavi Darbar: Anandpur Darbar

 The Anandpur Darbar was based in Anandpur Sahib.
 The names of the poets active at the Anandpur Darbar were Amrit Rai, Ani Rai, Siam, Sainapati, Alam, Tahikan, Daya Singh, Sukha Singh, and Dharam Singh.
 They were tasked with translating ancient Sanskrit treatises into Braj, Sadh Bhakha, and Punjabi.

 It is at the Anandpur Kavi Darbar that the voluminous and massive Vidya Sagar Granth literary corpus and tome was commissioned and prepared.
 The literary corpus is said to have contained the compositions of the tenth Sikh guru, various poets, and scholars.
 According to popular Sikh tradition, the tome weighed nine maunds (approx. 320 kilograms) when it was finished.
 However, the tome was lost whilst the Sikhs were crossing the Sirsa Rivulet in 1705 during the evacuation of Anandpur.
 Surviving portions of the tome may have been recovered or been sourced to copies made by devotees when the tome was extant.
 The tome likely mostly consisted of translations of ancient Sanskrit works into Braj, Punjabi, and Sadh Bhakha.

 Lakhi Jungle Darbar

 The Lakhi Jungle Darbar was based in the Lakhi Jungle tract.
-After the evacuation of Anandpur, the Guru held a poetic court within the Lakhi Jungle.
+After the evacuation of Anandpur, the Guru held a poetic court within Lakhi Jungle.
 According to Piara Singh Padam, it was attended by Behari, Lal Das Khiali, Adha, Jado Rai, Fat Mal, Keso, and Bhagtu.